elisapauly/elisapauly/README.md

 <p>
   I currently work at <b>Bosch</b>, in <b>Joinville, Brazil</b> 🇧🇷
   I’m passionate about <b>web design</b> and love creating aesthetic, functional interfaces 🎨💖
 </p>

 <p>
-  I’m still learning — but I’m enjoying every step of the journey! 🌱
+  I’m still learning, but I’m enjoying every step of the journey!
   Thanks for visiting my little corner of the internet, and I hope you like my projects! 🌸💫
 </p>